sleekmason/kernel-stable/README.md

 # Kernel-Stable

-Custom kernel for Lilidog from https://www.kernel.org/
+Custom kernel for Lilidog.
+Built with sources from https://www.kernel.org/

 ### This kernel should work for most Debian based systems.

-This is a "Long Term support" kernel suitable for stable Debian. <br/>
+This is a "Long Term support" kernel I am using as a custom base, and is suitable for stable Debian. <br/>
 Please note that these images are not patched by Debian to remove non-free items.

-Both the unstable and stable kernel version should provide for various improvements throughout the build.
+Both the unstable and stable kernel version should provide for various improvements throughout the build. <br/>
 Find the unstable version here: https://github.com/sleekmason/Kernel-Unstable

-Features:
+__Features:__

 - amd64
 - Long term support kernel with the latest updates.
 - Debugging mostly removed.
-- support for ntfs read and write.
+- Support for ntfs read and write.
-- timer frequency of 1000 vs 250 for desktop use.
+- Timer frequency of 1000 vs 250 for desktop use.
 - The ability to access the .config through /proc/config.gz (or dmesg in a terminal).
 - Compressed cache for swap pages.
+- Nothing removed by Debian
-- more to come.
+- More to come.

 ## Instructions

-Download the Folder containing both the kernels and the headers.
+Download the Folder containing both the kernels and the headers. <br/>
 Open a terminal in the resultant folder.
 ```sh
 sudo dpkg -i *.deb